-An international student must notify the Registrar's Office of any address change within ten calendar days of moving.
+An international student enrolled in a residential program must notify the Registrar's Office of any address change within ten calendar days of moving.
 Students must provide a physical address; P.O. boxes or office addresses are not allowed.
 If it is not possible to receive mail at the residence, the student must also provide a mailing address.
 Students may not use the Southwestern Law School address as their mailing address.